 Information Sheet 054

-On 19 December 2018, Toowoomba Regional Council adopted the Charges Resolution - No. 3 in line with changes made by the Queensland State Government to the way infrastructure charges are levied.
+On 1 March 2022, Toowoomba Regional Council adopted the Charges Resolution - No. 5 in line with changes made by the Queensland State Government to the way infrastructure charges are levied.

 Toowoomba Regional Council levies infrastructure charges as part of the development application process which includes development assessment and compliance assessment.
 This ensures that new development pays a share of the cost of providing infrastructure to meet additional demand on trunk infrastructure networks.